 It’s that season of the year when you are required to file your tax return – aka tax season!

-Whether you are looking forward to tax time or not may depend on if you expect to get a refund or, if you will be owing the government money.
+Whether you are looking forward to tax time or not may depend on if you expect to get a refund or if you will owe the government money.
 (Hint: Those expecting a significant tax refund are often ecstatic when tax season comes around). 🙂

 For those intending to use the DIY option, this is where TurboTax comes into play!

-TurboTax is considered to be Canada’s #1 best-selling and most popular income tax software, and has been used by millions of Canadians for over 20 years.
+TurboTax is Canada’s #1 best-selling and most popular income tax software and has been used by millions of Canadians for over 20 years.
 The TurboTax software is owned and marketed by Intuit Canada.

 Why Use TurboTax?